 Now I do my best to meditate every morning to prepare for the day.
 Sometimes I can make time to squeeze in a mini session in the early evening to reflect and bring my mind to a refreshed and calm state after a busy day.
-There are some days when I miss my practice altogether, and that’s OK.
+There are some days when I miss my meditation practice altogether, and that’s OK.
 I just try not to miss more than one day in a row because I can feel the shift.
 When meditation is part of my daily practice, it reduces feelings of anxiety or stress and gives me a sense of awareness, clarity, and peace.

 If you’re just getting started, I encourage you to start simple and release any expectations or judgment.
 If your thoughts keep flowing in, it’s OK — let them flow in and let them flow out as you bring awareness back to your meditation.
 Just allow the experience to be.
 After you practice for a while, it will start to feel more natural and you will feel the benefits!

-Sending you love and light. 🙏
+Sending you lots of love 🙏

 Find a quiet and comfortable place for your practice

-You can choose to lie down or sit on a pillow ~ whatever you prefer.
+You can choose to lie down or sit on a pillow or cushion ~ whatever you prefer.
 This can be anywhere (a quiet spot in your home, a peaceful place outdoors).
 Just make sure there are no distractions and no computers!